Best of Sri Lanka

 Day 1: Depart USA

-- Your exotic journey to Sri Lanka begins this evening as you depart from the USA.
+- Your exotic journey to Sri Lanka begins today as you depart from the USA.

-- Some flights may depart before midnight, check-in will be the day before departure date listed
+- Some flights from other cities may depart before midnight, in which case check-in will be the day before departure date listed

 Day 2: Colombo